 WTCA has a number of public interest programs throughout the week.
 During the weekdays, make sure you tune into the popular “What’s Your Opinion?” show, to get the latest news and happenings around Marshall County.
 This live call-in show has been a mainstay of Plymouth’s broadcasting history for decades.

 Hits & More

-WTCA plays a mix of classic and contemporary music from the 70s, 80s, and 90s, through the 2000s.
+WTCA plays a mix of classic and contemporary music.
 We play an upbeat variety of the best music that appeals to a wide audience.
-Our Flashback 70s music plays throughout the day, giving listeners a feel-good trip down memory lane.

 WTCA was founded by Kenneth E. Kunze.
 In 1963, he was granted a license from the FCC to operate WTCA-AM 1050.
 When WTCA had its beginning, all productions were broadcast from its transmitter site on Muckshaw Road in Plymouth with a business office on Water Street.
 In 1965, the broadcasting operation was moved to the Water Street location in order to accommodate an ever-growing listening audience.
 The station prospered from the start due to the community’s support.
 In 1966, the radio station moved into the old Plymouth Dairy located at 112 West Washington Street in Plymouth.
 The building was renovated into a broadcasting studio and remains the base of operations for WTCA.